Mahvalente/TravelTideProject/README.md

-# TravelTideProject
+# TravelTide Rewards Program Segmentation

-## 📊 Project Overview
+## Project Overview
-This project focuses on identifying key customer segments for TravelTide's rewards program, using behavioral data analysis and index-based segmentation.
+This project aims to support TravelTide's rewards program by identifying key customer segments based on behavioral patterns and matching them with the most suitable perks.
+The analysis focused on data from January 2023 onwards, using index-based segmentation.

-## 🗂️ Folder Structure
+## Folder Structure
-- `/data`: Contains a file with download links to large datasets.
+- `/data`: Contains all relevant CSV files used in the analysis.
-- `/notebooks`: Jupyter Notebook with data processing & segmentation analysis.
+- `/notebooks`: Jupyter Notebook with data cleaning, feature engineering, and segmentation code.
-- `/reports`: Executive Summary & Detailed Report (PDFs).
+- `/reports`: Executive Summary and Detailed Report PDFs.
-- `/dashboards`: Tableau screenshots for visual insights.
+- `/dashboards`: Tableau screenshots and dashboard link.

-## 📁 Large Data Files
-Due to GitHub's file size limitations, large CSV files are provided via external download links:
-- See `/data/data_links.txt` for Google Drive links.

-## 🧮 Methodology
+## Key Results
-- Data from April 2021 to July 2023, focusing on 2023.
-- Users with ≥ 3 sessions were analyzed.
-- Index-based segmentation (Loyalty, Bargain, Comfort, Adventure, Family).
+- 5 customer segments identified: Comfort, Loyalty, Bargain, Adventure, Family.
-- Top 10% of users per segment selected for perk allocation.
+- Top 10% of users per segment selected for perk assignment.

-## ✅ Key Findings
-- Comfort & Loyalty Seekers are key segments for long-term engagement.
-- Family & Bargain Seekers show higher churn risk → priority for reactivation.
-- Personalized perks were proposed per segment.
+- Perk recommendations based on churn risk and user behavior.
+- Tableau dashboard used for interactive analysis.

-## 🔧 Tools Used
+## Tools & Technologies
 - Python (Pandas, Scikit-learn, Matplotlib)
+- SQL
 - Tableau
 - GitHub

-## 📝 Author
+## Author
 Marcella Valente Ralser